The Indian langurs, as well as many other monkeys, are described in depth on the page Animals – Mammals: Monkeys and apes.

 Birdlife is rich in this area, and we notice species like the black-and-white kalij pheasant (Lophura leucomelanos), crested goshawk (Accipiter trivirgatus), the gorgeous maroon oriole (Oriolus traillii), and red-billed blue magpie (Urocissa erythrorhyncha), the latter in courtship display outside the rest house.
 The female is sitting on a branch, shaking her wings, while the male jumps back and forth in front of her, or over her back, while turning his head and tail from one side to another.
 His tail feathers are spread out, making the white spots on the outer tail feathers visible.

 Along the trail, hairy bergenia (Bergenia ciliata) is quite common on rock faces, and we notice a lovely fragrance, emitted by the Himalayan butterfly-bush (Buddleja crispa).
-The Nepalese pear (Pyrus pashia), is a small tree, which displays a profusion of white flowers, and its fruits are edible.
-This species is widely distributed, from Afghanistan eastwards to China and Southeast Asia.
+The Nepalese pear (Pyrus pashia), is a small tree, which displays a profusion of white flowers.
+This species, whose fruits are edible, is widely distributed, from Afghanistan eastwards to China and Southeast Asia.

 The forest now contains trees like a species of maple, Acer sterculiaceum, and Rhododendron arboreum, with clusters of bright red inflorescences.
 The intensity of the red colour decreases with higher altitude, and near the upper limit of the occurrence of this species, around 3,800 m, you sometimes encounter trees with white flowers.
 This species is among the tallest of rhododendrons, growing to a height of 15 m.
 It is very common in the entire Himalayan range, as well as in montane areas of South India, Sri Lanka, northern Thailand, and northern Vietnam. – This species, and many other rhododendrons, are dealt with in detail on the page Plants: Rhododendrons.

-Birds in this forest include Himalayan monal pheasant (Lophophorus impejanus), which, in Nepal, is called ’the bird of nine colours’, in allusion to the brilliant plumage of the cock. – A picture of this species may be seen on the page Plants – Plant hunting in the Himalaya: Around sacred lakes of Shiva.
+Birds in this forest include Himalayan monal pheasant (Lophophorus impejanus), which, in Nepal, is called ’the bird of nine colours’, in allusion to the brilliant plumage of the cock.
+Pictures, depicting this species, are shown on the page Animals: Himalayan animals.

 A small Hindu shrine is situated at the lakeside, indicating the status of the lake as a pilgrimage site.
 However, it is too early in the year for pilgrimages, and we are the only guests in the lodge at the opposite side of the lake.